Resources to Prevent Adolescent Alcohol Use

 - Surgeon General's Guide to Action to Prevent and Reduce Underage Drinking – A Guide to Acton for Communities, from the Office of the Surgeon General, provides information about adolescent alcohol use and tips for how community members can reduce and prevent it.

 - Drug Facts: Alcohol, from NIDA for Teens, has facts, videos, blog posts, and more for adolescents who want to learn about alcohol.

-- Underage Drinking – Myths vs. Facts - PDF, from SAMHSA, provides facts about alcohol use and gives adolescents information about what to do if they or a friend has an alcohol problem.
+- Underage Drinking – Myths vs. Facts, from SAMHSA, provides facts about alcohol use and gives adolescents information about what to do if they or a friend has an alcohol problem.

-- SAMHSA’s National Helpline, at 1-800-662-HELP, is a free, confidential, 24/7 treatment information and referral service for anyone facing substance abuse and mental health issues.
-You can call anytime for information in English and Spanish and referrals to local treatment centers, support groups, and community-based organizations.
+- SAMHSA’s National Helpline, at 1-800-662-HELP, is a free, confidential, 24/7 treatment information and referral service for anyone facing substance use and mental health disorders.
+The helpline provides information in English and Spanish and referrals to local treatment centers, support groups, and community-based organizations.

-- SAMHSA’s Behavioral Health Treatment Services Locator is a confidential and anonymous source of information for anyone seeking treatment facilities in the United States for substance abuse or mental health problems.
+- SAMHSA’s Behavioral Health Treatment Services Locator is a confidential and anonymous source of information for anyone seeking treatment facilities in the United States for substance use or mental health disorders.

 Content last reviewed on January 19, 2018